VasuGx/GithubDemo/README.md

 <br>
 Author:- Vasu
 <br>
-This Repo is formed just for Trial and Practice Purpose.
+This Repo is formed just for Trial and Practice Purpose.(eg)